+The Company generates revenue through its patient management and network solutions service lines.
+The Company operates in one reportable operating segment: managed care.
 Revenue is recognized when control of the promised services is transferred to the Company's customers in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.
-As the Company completes its performance obligations, which are identified below, it has an unconditional right to consideration as outlined in the Company's contracts.
+As the Company completes its performance obligations, which are described in greater detail below, it has an unconditional right to consideration pursuant to the Company's contracts.
 Generally, the Company's accounts receivable are expected to be collected in 30 days in accordance with the underlying payment terms.